Some of the many reasons that a pregnancy, or birth, may be considered high risk include if you:

 - Amniocentesis or chronic villus sampling to tests for abnormalities and some genetic diseases.

-- Specialist ultrasound on particular area of concern, for example, a Doppler scan to assess blood flow from the placenta to the baby.
+- Specialist ultrasound on a particular area of concern, for example, a Doppler scan to assess blood flow from the placenta to the baby.

 - Cordocentesis – this tests foetal blood for chromosomal abnormalities.

 - Biophysical profile – prenatal test on baby’s heart-rate and general wellbeing.